Laura and Matthew’s woodland-themed wedding was filled with personal and thoughtful touches.

 The Wedding Breakfast

 Following their ceremony, a selection of delicious canapés and drinks were served in The Cart Barn.
-Moving in to dine in The Grain Store, the Galloping Gourmet menu commenced with smoked bacon Scotch egg, followed by grilled supreme of free-range chicken.
+Moving in to dine in The Grain Store, the expert on-site catering team menu commenced with smoked bacon Scotch egg, followed by grilled supreme of free-range chicken.
 To finish, a trio of desserts with triple chocolate brownie, deconstructed fruit crumble and lemon posset was a treat for the tastebuds!

 “The starter was the stand-out dish for us,” says Laura.
 “It was delicious and it’s easy to see why it’s one of Mythe Barn’s signature dishes.
 Some of our guests are still talking about it!”